larsrickert/nginx-proxy/docs/examples/mailserver.md

 The SPF record is optional but is used to prevent forging the sender address of an email / spam.

-- Host: example.de (your domain without any subdomain)
+- Host: example.com (your domain without any subdomain)
 - Type: TXT
-- Value: v=spf1 mx a:mail.example.de ~all
+- Value: v=spf1 mx a:mail.example.com ~all

-Change `mail.example.de` to the hostname of your mailserver (your entry in `HOSTNAMES` env variable defined in .env file in step 2).
+Change `mail.example.com` to the hostname of your mailserver (your entry in `HOSTNAMES` env variable defined in .env file in step 2).